Day 1 Mekele (2080 masl) – Hamede Ela

 Day 3 Sunrise at the volcano and Lake Afdera (102 meters) Early morning you will rise with the sun with time to walk around pits and craters.
-The main pit-crater 613 meters above sea level/, 200 m deep and 350 m across, is sub-circular and three storied.
+The main pit-crater 613 meters above sea level/, 200 m deep and 350 m across, is sub-circular and three-storied.
 The smaller southern pit is 65 m wide and about 100 m deep.
 You will leave around 7:00 to head back to Askoma for breakfast.
-You will reach latest at 10:30 am at the camp and after some time to relax you will drive to Lake Afdera (optional may not be available during summer time) the mythical Lake Giulietti (or lake Afrera), a salt water lake located more than100 meters below sea level, in one of the deepest depressions of the planet.
-Because of the pictureqsue landscape, it is interesting to visit the salt flats where the Afar people obtain the salt by evaporating the water of the lake.on continue to Hamad Ela, a village with a total population about 500 people.
-Over night camping at Hamed Ela.
+You will reach the latest at 10:30 am at the camp and after some time to relax you will drive to Lake Afdera (optional may not be available during summer time) the mythical Lake Giulietti (or lake Afrera), a saltwater lake located more than100 meters below sea level, in one of the deepest depressions of the planet.
+Because of the picturesque landscape, it is interesting to visit the salt flats where the Afar people obtain the salt by evaporating the water of the lake.on continue to Hamad Ela, a village with a total population of about 500 people.
+Overnight camping at Hamed Ela.

 Day 4 Morning driving tour to Ragad (Asebo), the place where the salts are mined.
 Observe the breaking of the salt from the ground, cutting into rectangular pieces and loading on camels.
-You drive ahead to Dallol (-130 m) and visit the difference landscape formed by volcanic activity, Dallol + Lake Assal (-130 m) + camel caravans (No camel caravan on July, August and early September) .
-Excursion to Dallol (116 meter below sea level, one of the lowest places in the world) colorful salts mining, visit Lake Assal, follow up camel caravans and walk with the Afar people.
+You drive ahead to Dallol (-130 m) and visit the difference landscape formed by volcanic activity, Dallol + Lake Assal (-130 m) + camel caravans (No camel caravan on July, August, and early September).
+Excursion to Dallol (116 meters below sea level, one of the lowest places in the world) colorful salts mining, visit Lake Assal, follow up camel caravans and walk with the Afar people.
 Drive back to Hamedela and proceed to Mekele.

 The price Includes